-NOTE: It is not possible for university representatives to provide information to clinical sites about students' accommodations or past academic, clinical, or professional performance without the student's consent.
+Student consent is required in order for university representatives to provide information to clinical sites about students' accommodations or past academic, clinical, or professional performance.
 A student's performance record is confidential.
 It is important to avoid any action that may unintentionally or inappropriately bias or prejudice the CE who will assess the student's performance.
 However, information will be shared related to learning skills that may be relevant to the CE as an instructor, to ensure the learning environment is optimized for the student.
 In some circumstances, a student may provide permission to share relevant confidential information, and, in these cases, the CI will be in communication with the CE.

-In order to optimize the students and CEs experience in clinical placements, the following steps and procedures are in place:
+In order to optimize the students and CEs experience in clinical placements, the following procedures are in place: